wallarm/product-documentation/docs/latest/user-guides/dashboard/intro.md

 !!! info "Getting started with Wallarm"
-    The dashboard section also includes the **Get Started** button for new users.
-When you click the button, you will get a list of basic steps for installing and configuring a filtering node.
+    The dashboard section also includes the **Get tarted** button for new users.
+When you click the button, you will get the list of options useful for the product discovery.

+    The **Onboarding tour** option will provide you with deployment options supported by Wallarm and links to relevant deployment instructions.

 ----------